cda-tum/mqt-syrec/docs/source/DevelopmentGuide.rst

     Now you can make your changes locally.

-5. Building the project requires Boost library with a minimum version of *1.71.0*
+5. Building the project requires the Boost libraries with a minimum version of *1.71.0*

     .. tip::

-        Boost library can be installed by running the following commands:
+        The Boost libraries can be installed by running the following commands:

         Linux